Seven Points, Texas: Education

 The Kemp Independent School District serves most of Seven Points, although portions of the city lie within the Mabank Independent School District.

 Revenue through traffic citations

-In the fiscal year September 1, 2010 to August 31, 2011 Seven Points raised $521,995 from traffic citations.
-Seven Points made 43% more than Gun Barrel City in fines, although Gun Barrel City has 75% more people.
+In the fiscal year September 1, 2010, to August 31, 2011, Seven Points raised $521,995 from traffic citations, 43% more than Gun Barrel City in fines, although Gun Barrel City has 75% more people.

 Below is a chart with a four-year history of fines collected by Seven Points and three surrounding cities: